 - You can purchase postage online.
 I started getting busier with my full time work and I didn’t have the time to go to the Post Office anymore.
 In the beginning I shipped First Class Letter, however, I felt with the rates by purchasing postage online it was worth it to me because of my current availability and schedule.

 - Packaging.
 I liked the durability and ease of kraft rigid mailers.
 They are sturdy and I can breathe easy when I drop them off in my local blue bin down the street.

 Here’s my thoughts on using First Class Letter:

 - Low costs.
 It’s cheaper for the buyer and might bring your [the seller] costs for packaging materials down.
-We all know we hate to pay for shipping especially when it comes to things that are already low priced (like greeting cards or stickers) and bringing up a single card to over $7 can be expensive to some.
+We all know we hate to pay for shipping especially when it comes to things that are already low priced (like greeting cards or stickers) and bringing up a single card to over $7 can be expensive.

 - You can use stamps!
-Purchasing First Class Letter postage is done by going to your local post office and waiting in line or using stamps, keep in mind it does not include a tracking number.
+Purchasing First Class Letter postage by going to your local post office and waiting in line to ship OR using pre-paid stamps.
+Keep in mind this does not include a tracking number.
 In the beginning I had time to stop by the post office, but as my full time work picked up it took too much out of my day.
 I also didn’t invest in a weigh scale yet because I was just testing the waters, but if you have a scale on hand you can easily buy the right amount of stamps you need (they sell $1, $0.01/5/10 cent stamps, etc) for the weight of your package (USPS calculator here) and drop them in your local blue bin.
 I think stamps make packages feel a lot more personal and nostalgic too.